 |

-August CPT Robert E. Connor the Detachment commander and MACV Team 75's MP advisor is transferred to the 720th MP Battalion as the A Company Commanding Officer.
 September B Company of the 720th MP Battalion assumed responsibility for the discipline, law and order missions in IV Corps from the 188th MP Company.
 The 188th was scheduled for reassignment to DaNang in II Corps so to avoid the logistical problem associated with the move, B Company who had just completed their infantry assignment from Operation STABILIZE in the Tactical Area of Responsibility was redesignated as the 188th MP Company, and sent to DaNang.
 Some members of both companies remained in their original unit to maintain operational stability during the transition.
 The Battalion became tactically responsible for the manning and logistical support of all military police and provost marshal office detachments throughout III and IV Corps Tactical Zone's. |

 Members of the detachment were responsible for security of Highway QL4 (The Peoples Road), convoy escort through the Dong Tam area, and they would also conduct law and order patrols into My Tho. |